 Ideal candidates will be:

-- Effective communicators in close-knit team settings
+- Effective communicators in close-knit teams

 Guide: Probability & Markets Guide

-The technology group is actively hiring in multiple different areas.
+The technology group is actively hiring in many different areas.
 For all of these, no previous experience or coursework in finance, business, or economics is required.
 We’re more interested in how you think and learn than what you already know.

 The software engineering team works closely with the rest of the firm, building tools, exploring trading ideas, and designing and maintaining the firm’s software systems.